 “My name is Ludovic Maris… and I’m not afraid of anything!“

 The opening of the 1993 Belgian Coming-of-Age film, The World of Ludovic (De wereld van Ludovic ), grabs one’s attention.
-Twelve-year-old Ludovic Maris boldly states his lack of fear, just before he enters the girl’s changing room at school where he meets Sophie – a girl of the same age who happens to be practicing her dance moves there.
+Twelve-year-old Ludovic Maris (Mathias Coppens) boldly states his lack of fear, just before he enters the girl’s changing room at school where he meets Sophie – a girl of the same age who happens to be practicing her dance moves there.
 Little did Ludovic know that this childish prank would have unforeseen consequences in his youthful life.
 He and Sophie become friends and soon their friendship blossoms into love.